 - There are specific license and permissions requirements.
 Check out Microsoft's Teams Live Events support page for more information

 - Live captions are available and can be translated into six other languages from the presenter's language.

-- “Audience engagement” is “moderated Q&A” through Teams or an “integrated experience” with Yammer.
+- Audience engagement is achieved through a moderated Q&A on Teams or an integrated experience with Yammer.